Raising the Timber Frame

-My father, Allan Corriveau, has raised many a frame – MUCH larger than this.
+My father, Allan Corriveau, has raised many a frame - MUCH larger than this.
 He orchestrated the entire composition.
-Many hands made light work, but we weren’t without snags here and there!
+Many hands made light work, be we weren’t without snags here and there!

 The weekend before the actual raising, we made sure the trailer was level and then set up the floor frame: sills and floor joists.
 We also gave supports to the porch that had been suspended over the ramp of the trailer.

 We then put one of the bents together so that we could raise it as a test run.
-We decided to assemble the bent against the goose neck of the trailer – also known as the beginning of our future bedroom.
+We decided to assemble the bent against the goose neck of the trailer - also know as the beginning of our future bedroom!

 The boys made sure it was square and level, and pegged it into the sills.
 Their first taste of raising a small portion of a timber frame!